Dapivirine Microbicide Ring

 What is the dapivirine microbicide ring?

 IPM’s long-acting dapivirine vaginal ring would provide women with a practical method they can use to protect themselves against HIV for a month at a time.
-The monthly ring, which slowly releases the ARV drug dapivirine over time to protect against HIV, is currently in two Phase III trials, with efficacy results for both studies expected by early 2016.
+The monthly ring, which slowly releases the ARV drug dapivirine over time to protect against HIV, is currently in two Phase III trials, with efficacy results expected as soon as early 2016.

 Benefits of the ring